-How to calibrate the ESC Current ADC?
+How to calibrate the ESC Current and Voltage?

 New ESC firmware D460344 and above can calibrate the ESCs current sensing circuit.
 All ADC’s (Analogue-to-Digital Converters) introduce static errors to measurements.
 To calibrate the Current ADC on the ESC, find the ideal transfer function by following the steps below.